STUDENT ATTENDANCE POLICY

 SCHOOL ATTENDANCE PROCEDURES

-- The homeroom teacher is responsible to take daily attendance with the district-wide student information system.
+- The homeroom teacher is responsible for taking daily attendance with the district-wide student information system.

-- Daily automated ‘ParentLink’ district system will phone the student’s parent/guardian each evening the absence occurs.
+- The daily automated district system will phone the student’s parent/guardian each evening an absence occurs.